SUMMER CAMP: MORE FRIENDS, MORE FUN

-Program support staff will spend most of their time helping in the kitchen or with maintenance tasks.
+Jr. counselors and support staff will spend their time learning about the different components of camp.
+This would include supporting counselors in cabins, supporting activities, helping in the kitchen or with maintenance tasks.
+Jr. counselors will work alongside lead counselors and activity leaders supporting campers and program staff.
 Kitchen support staff will be part of the foodservice program under the supervision of our camp cook.
 Maintenance support staff will help keep the physical resources of camp going and in good shape under the supervision of our maintenance director.

 Program support can be the bridge to being a counselor for those who have been campers in the leadership track programs.
 It is a chance to see how camp works behind the scenes and help with campers without being primarily responsible for their care.